The Alexis de Tocqueville Tour: Exploring Democracy in America: Background

 C-SPAN CEO Brian Lamb described the basis for the Tocqueville project as follows:

 "Out of that experience [the 1994 reenactments of the Lincoln-Douglas Debates] and Booknotes, this small town Midwesterner [referring to himself] came again to the constant reference to Alexis de Tocqueville.
 Time and time again, left and right, Democrat and Republican, all the politicians would quote Alexis de Tocqueville—often incorrectly.
 It was amazing to me when I found out.
 There's a famous quote attributed to Tocqueville: "America is great because America is good.
 If America ever stops being good, it will stop being great."
 He just never said it.
 Presidents, President Clinton, former Speaker Gingrich, and lots of other politicians have constantly repeated that quote, and it's not true.
 So that was one of the small offshoots that we learned by going around the United States, stopping in 55 communities.
 We started, by the way, at his chateau in Normandy, France, where we did a four-hour live program on Saturday morning in May of 1995."

 Tour programs

-Note: Prof. John Splaine of the University of Maryland, College Park appeared as a commentator in numerous Tocqueville programs.
+Note: John Splaine of the University of Maryland, College Park appeared as a commentator in numerous Tocqueville programs.
 Various local historians, journalists, and citizens also appeared as interviewees.